Login

 • maintain rural areas and landscapes across the EU;

-• keep the rural economy alive by promoting jobs in farming, agri-food industries and associated sectors.
+• keep the rural economy alive by promoting jobs in farming, agri-food industries, and associated sectors.

 The CAP is a common policy for all EU countries.
-It is managed and funded at European level from the resources of the EU’s budget.
+It is managed and funded at the European level from the resources of the EU's budget.

 CAP 2023-27